BarrierSteer: LLM Safety via Learning Barrier Steering: Conclusion

 \subsection{Modular Composition of Safety Barriers}

-We demonstrate the modularity of our approach by training distinct Control Barrier Functions (CBFs) for 14 individual harmful risk categories from the \texttt{WildGuardMix} \citep{han2024wildguardopenonestopmoderation} dataset.
-These independently trained barriers are then composed at inference time using our three proposed aggregation methods: Top-2 heuristic, Quadratic Programming (QP), and Log-Sum-Exp (LSE).
-Crucially, to ensure robust generalization, all methods are evaluated on a held-out test set comprising unseen behaviors from all 14 categories.
-The {Individual CBF} baseline represents the average performance of these 14 category-specific barriers.
+We demonstrate the modularity of \algo{} by training distinct Control Barrier Functions (CBFs), each using data from one of 14 harmful risk categories in \texttt{WildGuardMix}~\citep{han2024wildguardopenonestopmoderation}.
+For robust generalization, we evaluate on a held-out test set containing unseen behaviors from all 14 categories.
+These independently trained barriers are used to steer individually or composed using the LSE formula.
+We refer to~\cref{appendix:compose-cbf-exp} for experimental details, results for other \algo{} variants, and an ablation on the effect of $\kappa$ in~\cref{eqn:compose}.

-Table~\ref{tab:composition_results} presents the results of this composition study.
-While individual CBFs provide reasonable filtering within their specific domains, simply aggregating them using the heuristic {Top-2} method leads to a significantly unsafe rate.
-This failure may stem from the Top-2 heuristic's inability to account for the complex, high-dimensional interactions between multiple overlapping safety boundaries.

-In contrast, our theoretically-grounded composition methods, QP and LSE, achieve the best unsafe generation rate of $1.82\%$.
-It is important to emphasize that the underlying safety constraints remain identical across all three strategies.
-In other words, the performance gain is driven by the mathematical soundness of the aggregation.
-Specifically, the {LSE} approximation not only matches the effectiveness of the exact {QP} solver but also offers substantial computational efficiency.
-Furthermore, as shown in previous experiments, its low latency overhead makes it a suitable choice for scalable safety steering in LLMs.